bernardcheng/tos_options_dashboard/README.md

 ## Project Description:

-Interactive dashboard to filter and analyse stock options contracts (Built using data from ThinkOrSwim's Option Chain API and Plotly Dash components).
+An interactive dashboard to filter and analyze stock options contracts (Built using data from ThinkOrSwim's Option Chain API and Plotly Dash components).
+It is useful for quickly scanning option chains to look for individual profitable options contracts to trade on.

+Filter options include:

+* Return of Investment (ROI) Range: Percentage of premium received (by selling an contract) over the underlying amount (strike price * 100)
+* Delta Range: Represents current probability that the option contract will expire [in-the-money](https://www.investopedia.com/terms/i/inthemoney.asp) (i.e. Option is exercised)
+* Option Contract Type: Call/Put/All (both call and put options)
+* Days to expiration: No. of days till options contract is set to expire

 ## Pre-requisites: